somar0/Crossbar-Design/README.md

 ## To use in VIVADO Tool

-      add the VHDL files to the VIVADO as source files exept for controller_tb.vhdl this file should be added as asimulation file
+      add the VHDL files to the VIVADO as source files exept for controller_tb.vhdl this file should be added as a simulation file

 ### cloning repository